Maumagnaguagno/HyperTensioN/docs/Custom.md

 - **Move** from hallway to hallway
 - **Report** status of beacon in the current room or hallway

-This is the set of primitive operators, enough for classical planning, but not for HTN planning.
+This is the set of operators, enough for classical planning, but not for HTN planning.
 Recipes are needed to connect such operators, and for HTN planning the recipes will be defined in a hierarchical structure.
 Robby must move, enter and exit zero or more times to reach each beacon to report, and repeat the process for every other beacon.
 The recipe is quite similar to the following regular expression: